 Also remember that most teens, including most LGBTQ+ youths, don’t try to end their lives.
 In fact, most LGBTQ+ people are happy and well-adjusted, Ream says.
 And they will join together to help others in need.
 “It’s important,” he adds, “for the young people to know that there’s this big community rooting for them and hoping they make it.”

 Suicide is a complex issue, as are many mental-health problems.
 But those problems won’t get better if people try to hide them or treat them with shame.
 “Go ahead and break the silence,” Ream says.
 “Make it okay to talk about.”

 “Young LGBTQ people have so much to offer the world,” says Rivers.
 Many of them are dynamic, clever and thoughtful people.
 “They are our future scientists, politicians, nurses, caregivers, parents, artists, humanitarians, advocates and scholars,” he adds.
 “Without these people, the world would be a poorer place.”

 As of 2016, suicide is the second leading cause of death among youth and young adults between the ages of 15 and 29.
 If you or someone you know is suffering from suicidal thoughts, please seek help.
-In the United States, you can call the National Suicide Prevention Hotline, 1-800-273-TALK (8255).
-Or you can Text 741-741.
+In the United States, you can call or text the Suicide and Crisis Lifeline at 988.
 Please do not suffer in silence.